Fritzforcode/PyPenguin/docs/variables_lists.md

 * `"isCloudVariable"`: Wether the variable is a cloud variable.
 Must be a boolean.
 Only exists for global variables (variables in the `"globalVariables"` array).

-## What List Definitions look like
+## What a List Definition looks like
 Must be an object with the following properties:
 * `"name"`: The name of the list.
 Must be a non-empty string.